 After an early breakfast, you start your trip to Punta di Penia, the central peak of La Marmolada.
 You will need to manage a 700-meter ascent to 3343 m, which is not a piece of cake.
 You’ll have to test your skills not only on via ferrata but also on glaciers.
 You’ll have a fair amount of adrenaline but when you reach the top, the jawdropping scenery of the Dolomites will compensate you for everything.
 In clearer weather, you may even see Grossglockner and Grossvenediger of the Alps too.

-After the well awaited photo-shooting and the well deserved snack, you will turn back.
-You will reach the hut by early evening, where you can celebrate with refreshing drinks, a nice dinner, or by crashing into bed. 🙂
+After the well awaited photo-shooting and the well deserved snack, you will turn back to the hut.

 Equipment and Info

 La Marmolda (Punta di Penia) is the highest peak of the Dolomites, located close the Tre Cime, whose triple top is probably one of the most photgraphed mountain in the world.

 The Dolomites are a mountain range located in northeastern Italy, and shared between the provinces of Belluno, South Tyrol and Trentino.
 One national park and many other regional parks are located in the Dolomites.
 In 2009, the Dolomites were declared a UNESCO World Heritage Site.